Skip to main content

 });

-If you'd rather not embed JWT-signing in your backend, call the REST API POST /v1/tokens with the sk_live_ as Bearer auth.
+If you'd rather not embed JWT-signing in your backend, call the REST API POST /v1/tokens with your key pair (sk_id_…:sk_secret_…) as Bearer auth.
 The Metered server mints the JWT for you with the same claims you pass in the body.

 JWT claims